kushalpatel0265/English-to-Handwritten-Generator/README.md

 - **User Interface Design:** Enhances interfaces by adding a personal touch with handwritten aesthetics, potentially improving user engagement.

 ## Getting Started
-Follow these instructions to set up and run DataQueryAI on your local machine.
+Follow these instructions to set up and run English-to-Handwritten-Generator on your local machine.

 ## Prerequisites
 Before running this project, ensure you have the following installed: